boltops-tools/pipedream/docs/_docs/dsl/approve.md

 end
 ```

-In this case, the codepipeline will *not* create an SNS Topic as we're using an existing SNS topic.
+In this case, the codepipeline will *not* create an SNS Topic as we're have specified an existing SNS topic.

 ## Full Config